 We also have done thorough load testing of all these options in different substrates and material gauges and publish those data right on our website so a user can design any system properly and in accordance with the many variables cited herein that vary from job to job.
 We would never even think to offer a product not tested in this regard.Incidentally, we also offer 10 different options for mounting to trapezoidal rib profiles (not to be confused or intermingled with corrugated profiles).
 An example of one of the 10 options was recently highlighted on a California solar project.
 It is also a good example of an engineered attachment to sheet only, taking to economic advantage direct attachment to a “structural” metal panel.
 The subject company, McElroy Metals, is a premier manufacturer of both corrugated and trapezoidal rib profiles and a scrutinizing user of solar attachments to its roofs.

 All 10 of our trapezoidal rib options comport with the standards of practice that I have highlighted herein.
 So, caution is advised when a vendor claims to have the “best” solution for all these profiles with one or two product offerings.
 Something is always compromised in the interest of versatility.
 It may be quality, optimal performance or optimal cost.
 That’s why we have 15 total options for these varied profile types.
 Some are more suitable for rail mounting, others for direct attachment, others for both.
+Above to the left is an exposed fastener attachment solution.
+To the right, you will find a clamp-on solution for a hybrid trapezoidal roof.
 Some for corrugated, some for trapezoidal and still many others for standing seam.
 We are happy to tell our users the pros and cons of each—cost considerations included.